When It's Time to Let a Relationship Go

 But sometimes, no matter how hard partners try, their relationships just don’t work.
 Quality partners who have lost each other usually feel terrible about hurting the other and saddened at their own feelings of failure.
 Because there is so little support out there to comfort them, they are often reluctant to talk about what happened.
 It’s just not fashionable anymore to give up.

-But, for the most part, new lovers want to please each other, to deepen their connection, and to overcome their barriers.
-When they've tried everything they can, and the relationship still doesn't work, it should not be about fault, shame , blame, or fear of trying again.
+But, for the most part, new lovers want to please each other, deepen their connection, and overcome their barriers.
+When they've tried everything they can, and the relationship still doesn't work, it should not be about fault, shame, blame, or fear of trying again.

 If well-intentioned and caring people can, without guilt or blame, recognize the symptoms that tell them that they need to let go, they can end their relationship without resentment or feelings of wasted time.
 If couples stay too long in a relationship that can’t get better, they risk losing the opportunity to cherish the lessons they have learned together.

-Here are the eleven most common symptoms that herald a relationship that is likely to end:
+Here are the 11 most common symptoms that herald a relationship that is likely to end:

 1. Small Irritations That Grate Over Time